 How does health insurance affect employee retention?

 Competitive health insurance is a major attraction for employees.
 Offering adequate health insurance reduces employee concern about medical expenses, increasing their satisfaction and, consequently, their loyalty to the company.
-This translates into lower staff turnover, which, in the long term, can also lead to significant savings in recruitment and training costs.
+This translates into lower employee turnover, which, in the long term, can also lead to significant savings in recruitment and training costs.

 What are the tax benefits of health insurance for employees?